Writing Essentials: Character

 Laying the Foundation

-Out of our three core elements of character, plot, and world, character offers the most stabile foundation to structure our narrative on.
+Out of our three core elements of Character/Plot/World, the most stabile foundation for our narrative is character.

-This is because when the character journey guides our narrative structuring, both plot progression and world building flourishes organically.
+When the character journey is our thick red thread, guiding our structuring, both plot progression and world building flourishes organically.

-Think of the narrative as a mirror for the character journey and you’ll begin to see why this is.
+If you think of the narrative as a mirror for the character journey, you’ll begin to see why this is.

-Everything within the narrative, from the physical spaces our character occupies to the situations they come up against, exist for one reason only: to push our character to move from the beginning of their story to the ending of their story.
+Everything within the narrative—from the physical spaces our character occupies, to the situations they come up against—exists for one reason only: to move our character journey from beginning to end.

-This push is what creates a sense of movement within the story, what is also known as narrative momentum.
+This movement is also known as narrative momentum.

-Narrative momentum doesn’t mean the character/s must be in constant movement but rather that there is something happening in each chapter that gives meaning to our narrative.
+Narrative momentum doesn’t mean the character/s must be in constant movement but rather that there is a string of events that tie together into a satisfying chain, linking beginning with ending.

-It’s difficult to find a deeper meaning within a story set in one room where no events occur, but if one event is the character/s finding themselves trapped, and this in turn leads to another event of trying to break free, there you have the basis of a plot.
+A story set in one room where no events occur will be difficult to find meaning in, but if the opening event is that the character/s find themselves trapped, and this in turn leads to another event of trying to break free, there you have the basis of a plot.

 Behavior is what makes a character go from lines of description to someone human.